-No Custodian Fees: The Self-Directed Solo 401(k) plan allows you to eliminate the expenses and delays associated with a custodian, enabling you to make alternative asset investments in real time.
+No Custodian Fees: The Self-Directed Solo 401(k) plan allows you to eliminate the expenses and delays associated with a custodian, enabling you to make alternative asset investments in real-time.

 Tax Deduction: By paying for your Self-Directed Solo 401(k) with business funds, you are eligible to claim a deduction for the cost of the plan, including annual maintenance fees.

-More work to administer: If you are not familiar with a self-directed Solo 401(k), you might need to hire or consult a CPA to calculate your salary, contribution, and profit sharing.
+More work to administer: If you are not familiar with a self-directed Solo 401(k), you might need to hire or consult a CPA to calculate your salary, contribution, and profit-sharing.

-Can only take self-employment income: If your self-employment income is not consistent, you might need to stop contributing
+The Solo 401(k) can only take self-employment income: If your self-employment income is not consistent, you might need to stop contributing

-Cannot have any employees: If you have any employees other than your spouse, you are barred from contributing to the solo 401(k).
+Cannot have any employees: If you have any employees other than your spouse, you are barred from contributing to the Solo 401(k).